Ghosting After A Serious Relationship

 A few years ago, my boyfriend ghosted me out of the blue and hurt me more than words can describe.
 At first, I didn’t know why he did it, so I racked my brain and wondered if it had something to do with who I was and what I looked like.

 I was so confused about his selfish behavior that I desperately wanted to know how I pushed him to ghost me.
-It was only until a few weeks later that I found out my ex was experiencing the grass is greener syndrome and that he left me for someone else.
+It was only a few weeks later that I found out my ex was experiencing the grass is greener syndrome and that he left me for someone else.

 That was when I started to feel even more insignificant and flawed and started to blame myself for not being good enough for him.